Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online

-\Gls{PCA}, an unsupervised dimensionality reduction algorithm that can be interpreted as fitting an ellipsoid to the data, has been a popular tool used to build correspondence models.
-One commonly performs eigendecomposition on a motion matrix constructed via \gls{DIR} between a reference phase and other phases in a four-dimensional dataset (Appendix \ref{appendix: PCA respiratory motion model}).
-That approach implicitly assumes that linear combinations of the eigenvectors associated with the largest eigenvalues can approximate every potential organ motion state.
-Two broad categories in using \gls{PCA} for correspondence modeling are highlighted in \cite{ehrhardt20134d}.
-In direct modeling, \gls{PCA} is applied to internal or surrogate data, in which case a regression method is fitted using the \gls{PCA} weights, or \gls{PCA} is used to fit the correspondence model.
-The first article introducing the \gls{PCA} respiratory motion model belongs to the latter subcategory \cite{zhang2007patient}.
-In that work, the \gls{DVF} within the whole chest was inferred from the diaphragm position in \gls{4DCT} images; it was observed that two principal components were sufficient to describe the breathing motion accurately.
-Another example where \gls{PCA} is used to fit the correspondence model is the work of \citeauthor{chen2018internal}, where the tumor and lung motion is derived from the external chest surface using \gls{4DCT} imaging with a particle-based surface meshing approach and topology preserving non-rigid point matching registration algorithm \cite{chen2018internal}.
-By contrast, in indirect models, the weights associated with the principal components derived from internal motion are estimated using numerical optimization by maximizing the similarity between the partial observations and the corresponding \gls{2D} cross-sections from the inferred \gls{3D} data.
-For instance, subject-specific indirect models were used to estimate volumetric \gls{MR} scans from \gls{2D} cine-\gls{MRI} in \cite{stemkens2016image, harris2016technique}.
-In those two studies, iterative optimization of the weights of the eigenvectors was conducted until satisfactory alignment between the observed \gls{2D} cross-sections and warped reference volume was reached. \citeauthor{romaguera2021predictive} mentioned that "results reported for these patient-specific models are often more accurate than for population-based methods.
-In a clinical scenario, their reliability depends, however, on the degree of patient-specific inter-fraction motion variations."
+\Gls{PCA}, an unsupervised dimensionality-reduction algorithm that can be interpreted as fitting an ellipsoid to the data and relies on eigendecomposition of the data matrix, has been widely used in correspondence models.
+In radiotherapy, \gls{PCA} has commonly been applied to motion information obtained via \gls{DIR} between a reference phase and other phases in a four-dimensional dataset (Appendix \ref{appendix: PCA respiratory motion model}).
+This approach implicitly assumes that linear combinations of the leading eigenvectors can approximate relevant organ motion states.
+Two broad strategies utilizing \gls{PCA} in correspondence modeling are highlighted in \cite{ehrhardt20134d}: direct and indirect modeling.
+In direct models, \gls{PCA} is applied to internal or surrogate data and a regression method is then fitted using the \gls{PCA} weights, or \gls{PCA} itself is used to fit the correspondence model.
+The originally proposed \gls{PCA} respiratory motion model belongs to the latter subcategory \cite{zhang2007patient}.
+In that work, \citeauthor{zhang2007patient} inferred the \gls{DVF} throughout the chest from the diaphragm position in \gls{4DCT}.
+They argued that two principal components were sufficient to describe breathing motion accurately.
+Likewise, \citeauthor{chen2018internal} applied \gls{PCA} to fit a correspondence model relating tumor and lung motion to that of the external chest surface in \gls{4DCT}, using particle-based surface meshing and topology-preserving non-rigid point-matching registration \cite{chen2018internal}.
+Conversely, \citeauthor{li2011pca} performed regression-based direct modeling using \gls{PCA} fitted with internal data, inferring the entire chest motion from a single artificial marker via Bayesian maximum a posteriori estimation \cite{li2011pca}.
+They recommended selecting the number of components on a per-patient basis and also experimentally found that two components were generally sufficient.
+This finding was supported by the fact that two eigenvectors can exactly represent a cosine breathing model.